Bojan Bogdanovic NBA Preview vs. the 76ers

-The Detroit Pistons, with Bojan Bogdanovic, face off versus the Philadelphia 76ers at 7:00 PM ET on Wednesday.
+Bojan Bogdanovic and his Detroit Pistons teammates face the Philadelphia 76ers on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.